Public Outreach:

 The Kentucky Water Resources Research Institute (KWRRI), West Kentucky Community and Technical College (WKCTC) Visual Communication and Multimedia Program and the PGDP Citizens Advisory Board developed the video documentary “The History of the Paducah Gaseous Diffusion Plant”.

-Project Participants:
+Project Team:

 John Robertson, Historian, Paducah, Kentucky